 Across eastern Russia, new gas production centers have been built in the Sakhalin Region and the Kamchatka Territory, the Yakutia gas production center is actively evolving, with the Irkutsk and Krasnoyarsk gas production centers next in line

 In 2009, the Sakhalin II project started producing natural gas.

-Gazprom set out to start commercial gas production from the Kshukskoye field in 2010 and from the Nizhne-Kvakchikskoye field in the Kamchatka Territory in 2011, with the annual design capacity totaling 750 million cubic meters of gas.
+Gazprom launched commercial gas production from the Kshukskoye field in 2010 and from the Nizhne-Kvakchikskoye field in the Kamchatka Territory in 2011, with the annual design capacity totaling 750 million cubic meters of gas.

 In 2014, the Company put into commercial operation the Kirinskoye field of the Sakhalin III project.
-Moreover, Gazprom discovered new fields offshore Sakhalin, such as Yuzhno-Kirinskoye, Mynginskoye, and a field within the Yuzhno-Lunskaya formation.
+In addition, Gazprom discovered new fields offshore Sakhalin, such as Yuzhno-Kirinskoye, Mynginskoye, and a field within the Yuzhno-Lunskaya formation.

-In 2015, Gazprom started the pre-development of gas deposits in the Chayandinskoye field (Yakutia).
-Production will start simultaneously with the launch of the Power of Siberia gas trunkline.
+In 2019, Gazprom started to produce gas from the Chayandinskoye field in Yakutia.
 The trial oil production from the field began in 2014.